Sefiraat/Networks/README.md

 Network Cells are a single block that can hold a double-chests worth of items within it.
 These items are exposed to the network.
 They are designed for items that you either have few of or are non-stackable/unique.

-## Network Shells
+## Network Quantum Storages

-The Network Shell is a single block that can hold a Memory Card within it.
-Memory Cards can store a massive amount of a single type of item within it.
+A Network Quantum Storage is a single block that can hold a massive amount of a single type of item within it.
 Starting at 4k items upgradable all the way up to 2 billion at it's highest.
-Shells should be thought as barrels for deep storage of mass-produced items.
-Cards can be wiped clean in the Network Wiper which will slowly drain items form a card back into the network.
-Useful when wanting to upgrade/migrate.
+Quantums should be thought as barrels for deep storage of mass-produced items.

 ## Network Monitors